Theodore von Kármán Fellows - Incomings

 Boston University, Depts. of Cognitive and Neural Systems and Biomedical Engineering, Director of Graduate Studies, CNS, USA

 Research Stay at RWTH Aachen: April 2012

-Host: Prof. Michael Vorländer (Institute of Technical Acoustics), Prof. Iring Koch (Chair of Psychology I), Prof. Wolfgang Dott (Institute of Hygiene and Environmental Medicine)
+Host: Professor Michael Vorländer (Institute of Technical Acoustics), Prof. Iring Koch (Chair of Psychology I), Prof. Wolfgang Dott (Institute of Hygiene and Environmental Medicine)

 In April 2012, Professor Shinn-Cunningham was a visiting scholar at RWTH Aachen.
 She participated in the “Impact of Noise on Public Health” research project and an international sympoisum on "Noise, Cognition, and Health".

-You can read an interview with Barbara Shinn-Cunningham on the Research Alumni web pages.
+You can read an interview with Professor Shinn-Cunningham on the Research Alumni web pages.

 I had a very stimulating stay in Aachen, with many detailed discussions about research both in ITA and the Institute of Psychology.
 I learned a great deal from my stay, and was very impressed by the quality of the students and the research projects underway. (…) I became familiar with work that I had not run across, but now cite all the time. (…) The best part of my interactions was becoming familiar with the work of Iring Koch and Vera Lawo. (…) [Their] work is very close to my own, but from a psychological perspective. (…) I am enjoying building new collaborative ties with them, which would not have been possible without my trip to Aachen

 Sauder School of Business, University of British Columbia, Canada

 Research Stay: September 2011